 Berries you can find on Cobbler Path include blueberries, raspberries, partridgeberries, crackerberries, creeping snowberries, wild strawberries and chuckley pears.

-Photos and stories featuring Cobbler Path:
+More photos and stories on Cobbler Path:

 - Blizzard at Torbay Point - February 2017